 - What other tasks are not getting done due to this problem?

-Throughout your discussion, focus on the facts and redirect the person’s attention back to specifics.
+Throughout your discussion, use your leadership listening skills to focus on the facts and redirect the person’s attention back to specifics.
 Again, mirror the problem back to the employee.

 “I hear the frustration in your voice, but I need more details to understand what’s really going on.”
 Listen, repeat back what you hear and listen some more.

 Often employees identify symptoms and not a problem’s root cause.
 By developing your listening skills, you can become the manager that gets to the bottom of business problems and makes the workplace run more smoothly.

 The Insperity guide to leadership and management provides even more tips and techniques for developing leaders.
 Download your free copy today.